olanikeowo/LITA-Project/README.md

 ### RECOMMEDATIONS
-  I recommend, there should be an increase in employees's salaries, incentives and bonuses should be given to the employees for encouragement and regular communication with the employees should be done to understand their concerns and address them to know if the organization's policies are bad.
+  I recommend that, the regions with low sales should be examined and more awareness should be done in such areas to increase sales in demand.
+Also, discount should be given to the customers for encouragement.